 WORD OF MOUTH

 This, by far is the most effective marketing technique.
 Your friends and family will promote your work to their friends and coworkers.
 Those people will be directed to your social media and website and next thing you know, you have more senior photography clients.
-Your previous clients will talk you up to potential clients.
+Your previous clients will reffer you to potential clients.
 The effect can and will snowball.
+In that process, it of the outmost importance to have great social media pages, as they will be the first and most important impression you will give.
+What you want is strong followership that conveys how trustworthy you are.
+Don't worry if you don't have it yet, since you can easilly get views, likes and followers for your social media within days from providers like The Marketing Heaven, after reaching out to one of many social media marketing companies that are out there.

 Another way to work word of mouth might be a little out of the box for some photographers, but it can work out.
 In this day and age of social media, people will hop onto their accounts in no time to critique, criticize or offer up a bad word or two about an experience they have had.
 This goes the same for photographers.
 From time to time, you might see a post from someone you know about a bad experience they had.
 Reach out to them and offer to make it right.
 Offer to replace what they wanted at cost.